-The Board of Trustees of the University of Massachusetts (hereinafter referred to as the A. "Board") recognizes the Massachusetts Society of Professors (MSP) at the University of Massachusetts Lowell/Massachusetts Teacher Association (MTA) as the exclusive collective bargaining representative with respect to wages, hours, standards of productivity and performance, and other terms and conditions of employment for a bargaining unit which shall be located at the University of Massachusetts, Lowell, Massachusetts as appropriately certified under Massachusetts General Laws, Chapter 150E, which bargaining unit consists of all faculty (including department chairpersons) who hold a full-time appointment from the Board as Professor; Associate Professor; Assistant Professor; Instructor; Research Professor; Non-Tenure Track Clinical faculty in the Departments of Nursing, Physical Therapy, and Clinical Laboratory and Nutritional Sciences; Non-Tenure Track Assistant Clinical and Associate Clinical Professors in the Graduate School of Education; [hereinafter called faculty or faculty members or professional teaching staff), and all Librarians holding full-time appointments from the Board.
+A. The Board of Trustees of the University of Massachusetts (hereinafter referred to as the "Board") recognizes the Massachusetts Society of Professors (MSP) at the University of Massachusetts Lowell/Massachusetts Teacher Association (MTA) as the exclusive collective bargaining representative with respect to wages, hours, standards of productivity and performance, and other terms and conditions of employment for a bargaining unit which shall be located at the University of Massachusetts, Lowell, Massachusetts as appropriately certified under Massachusetts General Laws, Chapter 150E, which bargaining unit consists of all faculty (including department chairpersons) who hold a full-time appointment from the Board as Professor; Associate Professor; Assistant Professor; Instructor; Research Professor; Non-Tenure Track Clinical faculty in the School of Nursing and Departments of Physical Therapy and Clinical Laboratory and Nutritional Sciences; and Non-Tenure Track Assistant Clinical and Associate Clinical Professors in the Graduate School of Education; Lecturers (hereinafter called faculty or faculty members or professional teaching staff), and all Librarians holding full-time appointments from the Board.